fairlearn/fairlearn/docs/user_guide/assessment.rst

 or race), and :math:`Y` be the true label.
 Parity metrics are phrased in terms of expectations with respect to the distribution over :math:`(X,A,Y)`.

+.. _demographic_parity:

 Demographic parity
 ~~~~~~~~~~~~~~~~~~
+Demographic parity is a fairness metric whose goal is to ensure a machine
+learning model's predictions are independent of membership in a sensitive
+group.
+In other words, demographic parity is achieved when the probability
+of a certain prediction is not dependent on sensitive group membership.
+In
+the binary classification scenario, demographic parity refers to equal
+selection rates across groups.
+For example, in the context of a resume
+screening model, equal selection would mean that the proportion of
+applicants selected for a job interview should be equal across groups.

+We mathematically define demographic parity using the following
+set of equations.
 A classifier :math:`h` satisfies demographic parity under a distribution
 over :math:`(X, A, Y)` if its prediction :math:`h(X)` is statistically
 independent of the sensitive feature :math:`A`.
 This is equivalent to